 The city of Oxford has been awarded £474,000 to become the first city in the world to trial ‘pop-up’ on-street electric vehicle charging points.

-Residents across Oxford are being encouraged to nominate their street to take part in the project, which will see 20 ‘UEone’ retractable pavement bollards installed on streets with on road, off pavement parking.
+Residents across Oxford are being encouraged to nominate their street to take part in the project, which will see up to 20 ‘UEone’ retractable pavement bollards installed on a street with on road, off pavement parking.
 The scheme will be available to residents who currently have electric vehicles, and those who want to own an electric vehicle.

 The UEone was developed specifically to provide charging for the 43% of UK households who have on-street parking.
 The charging points will be app-operated and will retract underground when not in use.